CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.q.md

 - It is a method that copies data from a file into the table.

-- It is a method that copies data from the database table into PHP array.
+- It is a method that copies data from the database table into a PHP array.

 - It is a driver of `PHP Data Objects Interface` that allows access from PHP to MS SQL server.